Advanced Camps

 These one-week day camps are designed for athletes 10-18 year-old who want to take their racing to the next level!

-Through a combination of training rides and mock races, on-trail skills and drill work, demonstrations and discussions with industry partners and special guest coaches, you’ll leave SMBA with the confidence, skills and preparedness - both mind and body - to race.
+Through a combination of training rides and mock races, on-trail skills and drill work, demonstrations and discussions with industry partners and special guest coaches, you’ll leave SMBA with the confidence, skills and preparedness - both mind and body to conquer the trails!

 Questions?
 Contact us at info@stowemtb.com

 Our race-proven professional coaches and special guests will guide riders through line choice, trail vision, energy conservation, and making a new trail ride fast and fun like an old favorite.
 Their years of valuable race experience will be consolidated and passed on to riders through skill sessions as well as conversations about the mental and psychological way of approaching bike racing.
 This week will incorporate some Enduro (pedal up, race down) and some DH (chairlift up, race down) days to cover the best variety of terrain available.
-Expect three liftserve days, one pedal, and one shuttle day.
+Expect a mix of liftserve, pedal, and shuttle days.

 Gravity Race Camp: Devo